ipdk-io/networking-recipe/docs/guides/security-guide.md

 on the same system as server).

 ### P4RT client
-The P4Runtime Control client will default to communicate via secure mode using port 9559.
+The P4Runtime Control client will default to communicating in secure mode using port 9559.
 If certificates are not available, the P4RT client will attempt a connection using insecure client credentials as a fallback mechanism.
-Note that the communication will fail if infrap4d runs in secure mode only.
+Note that the communication will fail if only infrap4d runs in secure mode.
 Both server and client must specify insecure mode for this to work.

 ### gNMI client